MMarieSchuckart/Masters_Thesis/README.md

-# :sparkles: &nbsp; Merle's Master's Thesis Repo :sparkles:
+# :sparkles: &nbsp; Merle's Master's Thesis Repo &nbsp; :sparkles:
 (last updated: January 13th 2022)

 Ladies and Gentlemen, I present to you: All data, scripts, presentation slides and drafts for my Master's Thesis.